Home » Indonesia » Comparing KPPA vs PT vs PMA in Indonesia

 Leave your name and email below – We will reach out to answer all your questions and assist you with establishing a company in Indonesia.

-What is PT PMA: Foreign-owned company in Indonesia
+What is a PT PMA: Foreign-owned company in Indonesia

-PT PMA has the same rights and responsibilities as local companies, can sponsor numerous foreign employees, and offers quick license permits and lower import duties.
-However, the company must regularly submit business activity reports to the BKPM with a minimum investment plan of IDR 10 billion ($630,000).
+PT PMAs have the same rights and responsibilities as local companies, can sponsor numerous foreign employees, and offer quick license permits and lower import duties.
+However, the company must regularly submit business activity reports to the BKPM.

 Can foreigners buy property in Indonesia with PT PMA?